agrounds/dotfiles/README.md

 The `init-configs.sh` script installs an `ipython` wrapper script which invokes `ipython` using a `uv`-managed project at `$HOME/pyenvs/notebooks`.
-To make use of it, manually `uv init` this projec and `uv add ipython` to it.
-Then, whenever you need a dependency in your `ipython` sessions, you can just add it to the `notebooks` project and it'll always be available from then on.
+To make use of it, manually `uv init` this project and `uv add ipython` to it.
+Then, whenever you need a dependency in your `ipython` sessions, you can just add it to the `notebooks` project and it'll be available in all future sessions.

 ### Colors